jasonbot/addin-wizard/README.md

+**NOTE**: This repository is no longer actively maintained as I am no longer an employee at Esri and do not have active access to Windows or any ArcGIS products.
+Hopefully you can get support at [Esri's official help forum](https://geonet.esri.com/groups/python-addins).

 # Python Add-In Wizard

 This is the application linked to in the help for creating Python Add-Ins in ArcGIS 10.1/10.2.
 It's a simple wxPython app bundled with py2exe, so it should act as a good example to learn from for doing that, too.